nickieburns/Linkedin_Web_Scraper/README.md

 ### NOTE: This is a scaled-down version of the following tutorial:
 https://medium.com/analytics-vidhya/web-scraping-with-scrapy-and-selenium-6dd4f3fbcd15

 ### NOTE: The INPUT CSV is not included in this repository.
-This is intended to be used as a template.